Read chapters

 "No, but two gentlemen have started calling on her."

-Nevill nodded, slowly setting his glass down.
+Nevill nodded.
+He set his glass down rather more carefully than necessary.
 "I see."
-His lips grew thin and firm, and his hand clenched around his drink.
-He forced himself to relax – he leaned back in his chair.
+His hand clenched around his drink.
+He leaned back in his chair.

 Robert offered a tight smile.
 "I pity them – they have a ghost to compete with."